 Can You Sue a Cruise Ship Company for Injuries that Occur on a Ship?

 If a cruise ship company’s negligence caused your injuries, you might wonder whether or not you can file a lawsuit for compensatory damages.
 While victims can generally sue, there are often roadblocks that hinder success.
 Because of this, it is important to hire a cruise ship accident and injury lawyer before you file a lawsuit against a cruise ship company.

 With more than 30 years of experience representing injured cruise ship passengers nationally and internationally, our cruise ship accident and injury lawyers have experience bringing lawsuits against the following cruise ship lines:

 - Norwegian Cruise Line

 - Princess Cruises

 Many lawsuits against cruise ships and cruise lines are filed against the larger company that owns the vessel and employs the crew.
-These companies are ultimately responsible for the actions and mistakes of their crewmembers, and our lawyers work to hold these companies liable in court.
+These companies are ultimately responsible for the actions and mistakes of their crewmembers, and our cruise ship accident and injury lawyers work to hold these companies liable in court.